scaleway/scaleway-lib/README.md

 ### On build outputs

 We only output ESM modules.
+Please [read this](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

+Compiled modules supports Node > 14, the last two versions of any browsers and any browsers with more than 1% of marketshare at the time of release.

 ### On commits